digitalocean/api-v2/README.md

     <tr>
       <td><strong>region</strong></td>
       <td><em>object</em></td>
       <td>The region that the Droplet instance is deployed in.
-WHen setting a region, the value should be the slug identifier for the region.
-When you query a Droplet, teh entire region object will be returned.</td>
+When setting a region, the value should be the slug identifier for the region.
+When you query a Droplet, the entire region object will be returned.</td>
       <td><code>{"slug":"nyc1","name":"New York","sizes":["1024mb","512mb"],"available":true}</code></td>
     </tr>
     <tr>